squidfunk/mkdocs-material/docs/insiders/changelog/index.md

 ## Material for MkDocs Insiders

+### 4.49.1 <small>January 7, 2024</small> { id="4.49.1" }

+- Improved interop of new tags plugin with other plugins
+- Fixed #6594: Tags plugin doesn't work with mkdocs-macros plugin
+- Fixed #6569: Social plugin crashes if in different file system location

 ### 4.49.0 <small>December 29, 2023</small> { id="4.49.0" }

 - Added support for exporting tags and mappings